Opentrons/opentrons/OT2_ARCHITECTURE.md

 Inside the OT2 is a small computer (a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/)), running Linux.

-#### Data storage

-Data on the Raspberry Pi is stored in two physical pieces of hardware.
-The main operating system of the robot is stored on an SD card in the Raspberry Pi.
-This SD card is read-only apart from when the robot is being updated.
-Customized user data is stored on a thumb-drive in one of the USB ports of the Raspberry Pi (normally the case covers this USB port so it is not visible).
-The OT2 camera (a webcam) is connected to another normally hidden USB port of the Raspberry Pi.
+Data is stored on the Raspberry Pi's SD card.
+The majority of the filesystem is read-only but certain directories such as `/data/` and `/var/lib/jupyter/notebooks` allow read-write access.
+The OT2 camera (a webcam) is connected to a USB port of the Raspberry Pi (this port, and a 4th port which may have an unused thumbdrive, are normally covered by the Pi's case).

 #### Networking

 Other computers, like your laptop, communicate with the Raspberry Pi that controls the OT2 via a network.
 When you connect your robot via USB, you are in fact connecting to the Raspberry Pi's ethernet port.
 The USB port is connected to an internal USB-to-ethernet adapter, which is in turn connected to the Pi's ethernet port.
 When you connect a cable to the robot's USB port, your computer recognises the device as a new network interface, which establishes a local network with the OT2.
 (You can also connect the OT2 to a wireless network with WiFi, or connect to a wired network by placing a USB-ethernet adapter in one of the Pi's USB ports).

 ### Lights, switches